1-8192/bu_cs_655_assignment_4_allegranzi/README.md

 # Assignment Overview

+This assignment revolves around building an application for a company using two systems to access customer data.
-In response to the need for integrating an outdated legacy system with a modern customer data access system, an Adapter design pattern was employed to bridge the gap between the two disparate interfaces.
-The legacy system, which relies on accessing binary files via USB connection, and the new system, which accesses data securely through a REST API over HTTPS, posed a compatibility challenge due to their differing interfaces.
-By implementing the Adapter pattern, a middleware layer was introduced to translate requests from the old system's API into a format understandable by the new system, thereby facilitating seamless communication between the two systems.
+They are a legacy system, which relies on accessing binary files via USB connection, and a new system, which accesses data securely through a REST API over HTTPS connections.
+The legacy interface is CustomerData_USB, and the new interface is CustomerData_HTTPS.
+The application needs to support calls to the legacy USB interface without breaking, and redirect those calls to the modern HTTPS system.
+In response to the need for integrating an outdated legacy system with a modern customer data access system, an Adapter design pattern was employed to bridge the gap between the two separate interfaces.

-The Adapter implementation involves creating specific adapters for each interface, allowing the old system to interact with the new system's interface.
-Mock objects were utilized as needed to simulate interactions with customer data.
-Concrete adapter implementations were developed and rigorously tested to ensure the effectiveness and reliability of the integration solution.
-Through unit tests, the Adapter pattern demonstrated its ability to enable the legacy system to leverage the capabilities of the modern system for accessing customer data, without the need for extensive modifications or the introduction of a graphical user interface.
-This approach not only addressed the immediate integration challenge but also provided a flexible and scalable solution for future system enhancements or updates.
+Given that the concrete classes implementing the USB and HTTPS interfaces mostly loaded data similarly, aside from the connection type, a Template Method pattern was also implemented make the code more DRY.
+The application does not feature a UI or graphical interface, but rigorous unit tests are included in the repository.
+Additionally, the main class implements some tests that print out results to screen.
+A text file containing dummy customer data stands in for an actual database layer that the various DataRetriever classes can load from.

 Screenshot:
 ![screen grab](images/screenshot.png)